mattbellis/PHYS-3330/raw-content/tt-edit-lab4-raw.md

     -   provide a voltage with low output impedance,
     -   test the maximum output current of the LF356 op-amp.

--   Build a non-inverting amplifer to amplify small signals and test
+-   Build a non-inverting amplifier to amplify small signals and test
     -   the gain,
     -   the frequency dependence,
     -   the maximum output voltages,